NTNU-IHB/FMI4j/README.md

   -d, --dest=<destFile>    Where to save the FMU.
   -f, --file=<jarFile>     Path to the Jar.
   -h, --help               Print this message and quits.
-  -m, --main=<mainClass>   Fully qualified name if the main class.
+  -m, --main=<mainClass>   Fully qualified name of the main class.
 ```

 ***